Academic journal – A peer-reviewed publication in which research relating to a particular academic discipline is

-Full-text – A complete electronic copy of a resource, as opposed to a partial copy such as a chapter, usually an article viewed on an electronic device.
+Full-text – A complete electronic copy of a resource, as opposed to a partial copy, such as only the abstract or first chapter.

 Hansards – The official record of debates in the British, Canadian, Australian, New Zealand, or South African parliament.

-Higher Degree Research (HDR)– A Higher Degree Research is a postgraduate university degree involving a unique supervised research project.
-These degrees are either a Masters by Research or Philosophy, or a Doctoral degree (either Professional Doctorate or a PhD).
+Higher Degree Research (HDR) – A Higher Degree Research is a postgraduate university degree involving a unique supervised research project.
+HDR degrees include Masters by Research or Philosophy, or a Doctoral degree (either Professional Doctorate or a PhD).

-History Archive Portal (HAP) – The digital portal for The History Archive Portal (HAP) is an online gateway to primary sources from around the world.
-It provides students, teachers and researchers with guided access to digitised primary sources — including historical documents, photographs, newspaper articles, artworks and material culture — from many places and historical periods.
+History Archive Portal (HAP) – An online gateway to access primary sources from many places, cultures and time periods.
+It provides students, teachers and researchers with guided access to digitised primary sources - including historical documents, photographs, newspaper articles, artworks and material culture.

-Hold – A hold is an online request to have a book, movie, or other item reserved for you if it currently on loan or held in off-site storage.
+Hold – A hold is an online request to have a book, movie, or other item reserved for you if it's currently on loan or held in off-site storage.

 Inter-Library Loan – A service where a patron of one library can borrow books, DVDs, music, etc. and/or receive photocopies of documents that are owned by another library.